-Be part of the inspiring effort growing among dermatologists dedicated to helping patients, communities, and the profession.
+Be part of the inspiring effort among dermatologists dedicated to helping patients, communities, and the specialty.

 Demonstrate compassion.
 Foster goodwill.
 Get involved.